bukhbayar/bukhbayar.github.io/_pages/write.md

 ---
 layout: page
-title: My Account
+title: Write a new post
 comments: false
 ---

-# My Account
+# Write a new post